mahaputrailhamawal/Action-Recognition-using-Deep-Learning/README.md

 ## <div>Demo</div>

-You can see the Demo or Simulation from this project in youtube.com.
+You can see the Demo or Simulation from this project in this link (https://youtu.be/Mk21oLwLT4k).
 If you want to download the training model that I made, you can click this link (https://intip.in/TrainedModel).

 ## <div> Suggestion</div>